jassalarjan/AetherTrack/NOTIFICATION_TROUBLESHOOTING.md

 #### Windows Focus Assist:
 - Press `Win + A` to open Action Center
 - Check if Focus Assist is ON
-- Turn it OFF or add TaskFlow to priority list
+- Turn it OFF or add AetherTrack to priority list

 #### macOS Do Not Disturb:
 - Click Control Center in menu bar